 2.13.4.1.1.
 12.4.
 Designating a health care proxy, and other mechanisms for ensuring that future medical decisions are made according to the desire of the Enrollee; and 2.13.4.1.1.
 12.5.
 The Contractor must update materials to reflect any changes in state law as soon as possible, but no later than ninety (90) Days after the effective date of change.
 2.13.4.1.1.13.
 How to obtain ass istance from ESRs; 2.13.4.1.1.14.
 How to file Grieva External Appeals, ances and Internal and including: 2.13.4.1.1.
 14.1.
 Grievance, Appeal and State Fair Hearing procedures and timeframes; 2.13.4.1.1.
 14.2.
 Toll free numbers that the Enrollee can use to file a Grievance or an Appeal by phone, the process for filing an Appeal or Grievance in writing and information on the State's Fair Hearing process.
-2.13.4.1.1.15. will continue at th and if the Enrollee for State Fair Hea specified for filing required to pay to services furnished ted by the Enrollee, benefits e plan level for all benefits, e files an Appeal or a request ring within the timeframes g, the Enrollee may be RI EOHHS the cost of while the Appeal is pending, on is adverse to the Enrollee; 2.13.4.1.1.16.
-Enrollee wants to can identify who the receive written notices of ons, and reductions;
+2.13.4.1.1.15.
+That when requested by the Enrollee, benefits will continue at the plan level for all benefits, and if the Enrollee files an Appeal or a request for State Fair Hearing within the timeframes specified for filing, the Enrollee may be required to pay to RI EOHHS the cost of services furnished while the Appeal is pending, if the final decision is adverse to the Enrollee; and 2.13.4.1.1.16.
+Enrollee wants to denials, termination can identify who the receive written notices of ons, and reductions;